CosmoStat/Tutorials/presentation_tips.md

 When **reading**, text gives the main message.
 When **speaking**, things are much more difficult.
 Text is only a small part of your message.

-According to Mehrabian: 7% text, 38% voice, 55% body language.

 Negative
-: People may not remember anything of what you said, but will tend to remember how you said it.
+: People may not remember anything of what you said, but will tend to remember **how** you said it.

 Sometimes we think we said something but the message we gave was actually different.
 Many parameters contribute to your message.

+**Example:**
-**Example:** Yesterday I ate a risotto, how was it?
-Good.
+A: "Yesterday I ate a risotto, how was it?"
+B: "Good."
 <!-- ok, decent -->
 <!-- gooood, delicious -->
 <!-- niente di che, non lo mangerei>